 Rationing ventilators has become a new normal in a world grappling with COVID-19.
 The hospitals get to decide which patient should receive access to mechanical ventilation and other medical procedures.
 Such an exercise often decides the fate of patients.
 It is excruciating to think of doctors making moral decisions of which patient gets to live and who dies.

-Moral dilemmas are as antique as the medicinal practices itself.
-However, in the times of crisis, these dilemmas become more evident, unique and urgent.
-Thus, it is essential to take a look at the concept of morality and the dilemmas that we grapple in our daily lives.
+Moral dilemmas are as antique as the medicinal practices themselves.
+However, in times of crisis, these dilemmas become more evident, unique and urgent.
+Thus, it is essential to take a look at the concept of morality and the dilemmas that we grapple with in our daily lives.
 We, humans, inherently belong to one of the two schools of moral philosophy: Millsean utilitarianism and Kantian deontology.

 Utilitarianism, often also known as consequentialism, was articulated by 19th-century philosopher Jeremy Bentham and popularized by John Stuart Mill.
 In 1776, in his work, A Fragment on Government, Bentham invoked what he defined as a “fundamental axiom, it is the greatest happiness of the greatest number that is the measure of right and wrong.”
 Benthamite utilitarianism surmises on “ends justify the means” morality.

 Immanuel Kant wrote Groundwork of the Metaphysic of Morals in 1785.
 He argued that in order for one to act in a morally right way, one must act from duty.
 Kant argued that it is not the consequences of actions that make them right or wrong, but the motives that enabled the action.
 He concludes what truly good is: “Nothing in the world – indeed nothing even beyond the world – can possibly be conceived which could be called good without qualification except goodwill.”